CodeNow/dock-init/README.md

 - `brew install jq`

 ### Running tests
-To run the test suite use the following command: `bash test.sh`.
+To run the test suite use the following command: `bash unit.sh`.
 This will setup the test environment and run the unit test suites.
 The test suites can be found under the `test/` directory.